THE ISLAND POND HISTORICAL SOCIETY, INC.

 The Island Pond Historical Society is dedicated to discovering, collecting, and preserving whatever relates to the history of the village of Island Pond and the town of Brighton, Vermont.
 Since its founding in 1967 the society has grown its collection of Grand Trunk railroad memorabilia, WWI and WWII uniforms, Victorian clothing, and fraternal artifacts.
 Logging and lumbering tools; photographs, and antique newspapers are also displayed in the historical society's large open space museum.

 Down through the decades the Island Pond Historical Society has put on events and exhibitions relating to logging, lumbering, and the railroad.
-The society was first to invite vintage car rallys to Island Pond, and and was involved in the town-wide Rogers' Rangers pageant as well as being the driving force behind the JOhn the siting of the Alfred Poor railroad marker and the Grand Trunk half-way point stone located in the center of town.
+The society was first to invite vintage car rallys to Island Pond, and and was involved in the town-wide Rogers' Rangers pageant as well as being the driving force behind the siting of the Alfred Poor railroad marker and the Grand Trunk half-way point stone located in the center of town.
 The stone was donated by a local family.
 The society also produces two history-packed newsletters twice a year for members and has an annual meeting with a free buffet and guest speaker for guests to enjoy.

 Since the museum's official opening in August 2019 the historical society has developed outreach Show & Tell programs with care homes and schools, local history enthusiasts have received training as museum docents, and our volunteers have put on events including a Carol service and exhibitions with actors depicting the lives of people here in the aftermath of the Civil war.
 We have also put on local schools, churches, and town businesses exhibitions, and completed the project for the first ever official IPHS badge, designed by Lt.
 Col Mark C. Biron shortly before his death in 2018.

-Today, the IPHS also leads the Small Museums of the NEK partnership, this initiative was developed by the IPHS to support smaller historical society museums, by including the museums on the IPHS Treasure Trail map quest visitors to the NEK are encouraged to visit all the history society museums of this area.
+The IPHS has developed the Small Museums of the NEK partnership, this initiative was developed by the IPHS to support smaller historical society museums, by including the museums on the IPHS Treasure Trail map quest visitors to the NEK are encouraged to visit all the history society museums of this area.
 These include Morgan, Canaan, Pittsburg, Memphremagog, and West Charleston.
-Other initiatives include the compilation of the first ever IPHS cookery book, a history show named Your Kingdom Today which is broadcast on local access television by NEK TV in Newport, VT. the creation of a learning center within the museum where researchers can investigate family trees, two books on events in Island Pond between 1825 and 1960 written by IPHS president Sharon Biron, the creation of the IPHS Guardian Angel program. a book on the history of Saint James the Greator church authored by the late founder and president emeritus John Carbonneau, and two books - about Island Pond's soldiers and the town's bootlegging history, written by the late Lt.
+Other initiatives include the compilation of the first ever IPHS cookery book, a history show named Your Kingdom Today which is broadcast on local access television by NEK TV in Newport, VT. the creation of a learning center within the museum where researchers can investigate family trees, two books on events in Island Pond between 1825 and 1960 written by IPHS president Sharon Biron, the creation of the IPHS Guardian Angel program. a book on the history of Saint James the Greater church authored by the late founder and president emeritus John Carbonneau, and two books - about Island Pond's soldiers and the town's bootlegging history, written by the late Lt.
 Col Mark C. Biron who was twice president of this society and its' long time newsletter editor.
 Lt.
 Col Biron was made joint president emeritus in August 2018.

 Current IPHS Executive